 Presenting Mediasoup Horizontal

-Edit on GitHubAlthough Mafalda SFU is mainly focused on vertical scaling of Mediasoup and the WebRTC stack, the main problem I've found companies are facing is about how to easily implement Medisoup horizontal scaling.
-I've been working on a solution for this problem for a while now because since Mafalda is build on top of Mediasoup, it's also needed to help it to provide transparent vertical and horizontal scaling, so let's see how it works.
+Edit on GitHubAlthough Mafalda SFU is mainly focused on vertical scaling of Mediasoup and the WebRTC stack, the main problem I’ve found companies are facing is about how to easily implement Medisoup horizontal scaling.
+I’ve been working on a solution for this problem for a while on, and since Mafalda is build on top of Mediasoup, it’s also needed to help it to provide transparent vertical and horizontal scaling, so let’s see how it works.

 Mediasoup-Horizontal

-instances of Mediasoup, providing a simple and easy to use API based on the
+instances of Mediasoup, providing a simple and easy to use API based on the one

-Javascript
+from the Javascript

 Set